headforwards-spd/headforwards-website/src/pages/info-pages/working-model.md

     type: image-copy-component
     title: Two ways to work with Headforwards
     text: >-
-      Headforwards has deliberately avoided that model.
+      Headforwards has deliberately avoided that out-moded model.
 Instead, it focuses on forming effective teams who stay together long-term and continuously develop new ways to deliver value to the client.

       Companies can choose to engage Headforwards in one of two ways: as a